Our first solar plant to power new iron ore mine

 At Koodaideri, we are installing a 34MW photovoltaic solar farm.
 This will consist of approximately 100,000 solar panels made up of photovoltaic cells to convert sunlight into electricity by allowing particles of light, or photons, to separate electrons from atoms, which in turn generates a flow of electricity.
 The electricity is managed through inverters that convert it to usable power.

-How will it help reduce our emissions in the Pilbara?
+How will it help reduce our emissions?

 On average, the solar plant is expected to supply all of Koodaideri’s electricity demand during peak solar power generation times and approximately 65% of the mine’s average electricity demand.
 Together with a new lithium-ion battery energy storage system, the solar plant is estimated to reduce our annual carbon dioxide emissions by about 90,000 tonnes compared to conventional gas powered generation.
 This is the equivalent of taking about 28,000 cars off the road.